Downeast Maine Coastal Retreat

 The Moosehorn National Wildlife Reserve, 25 minutes away, has more than 24,000 acres in both the Baring and Edmunds Divisions.
 Miles of trails are open to hikers and cross country skiers, and fishing is permitted in some locations.
 It is the northern-most US refuge in the Atlantic Flyway, a migratory route that follows the eastern coast of North America.
 The Reserve is an important nesting and feeding habitat for many bird species.

 The historic and picturesque resort village of St. Andrews, NB, is an hour’s drive from the house; it offers an interesting change of pace, with a unique public garden, charming waterfront, and a good selection of shops and restaurants.

 There are public golf courses in Calais (30 minutes), Herring Cove on Campobello (60 minutes), and St. Andrews, NB (60 minutes).

 Pembroke is on the eastern most edge of the US.
 The term “downeast” has a nautical origin: ships sailing along the Maine coast from Boston to Eastport had to sail “down wind” (the wind at their backs) in an easterly direction.

-The nearby towns of Calais, Eastport, and Machias offer a typical array of stores and services, and Pembroke has three convenience stores for gas and daily necessities.
+The nearby towns of Calais, Eastport, and Machias offer a typical array of stores and services, and Pembroke has two convenience stores for gas and daily necessities.

 click for floorplan